gitlabhq/gitlabhq/doc/gitlab-geo/source-database.md

 The following guide assumes that:

+- You are using PostgreSQL 9.1 or later which includes the [`pg_basebackup` tool][pgback].
+As of this writing, the latest Omnibus packages (8.5) have version 9.2.
-- You have a primary server already set up, and you  have a new secondary server set up on the same OS.
-Make sure the GitLab version is the same on all nodes.
+- You have a primary server already set up, running PostgreSQL 9.2.x, and you have a new secondary server set up on the same OS and PostgreSQL version.
 - The IP of the primary server for our examples will be `1.2.3.4`, whereas the secondary's IP will be `5.6.7.8`.